Yug34/megalith/src/content/blog/better-testing.md

 ...so, we made it so the code tests itself.

 We threw the tests INTO the code that we wrote, as opposed to running CI workflows for unit tests or E2E tests.
+This also means that the tests run during the app's run-time.

 The outcomes were:

-We were able to test if:
-- What we were rendering onto the canvas was actually correct.
+- We were able to test if what we rendered onto the canvas was actually correct.
-- The data we are fetching from the back-end is of the correct form.
+- Make sure that the data we are fetching from the back-end is of the correct form.
-- The state of the app on the front-end is correct.
+- The state of the front-end app is correct and is never something we don't expect.
-- The assumptions that we are making while developing the feature about our code and it's state are correct.
+- The assumptions that we make about our code and it's state are correct.

+We essentially defined a set of "allowed behaviours" that the app's state system should operate in.
+And any time the app does something that we don't expect, we act on it.

 How did we do that?